Clinical-Genomics/MIP/README.md

  	* Simulate your analysis before performing it
  	* Redirect each modules analysis process to a temporary directory (@nodes or @login)
  	* Limit a run to a specific set of genomic intervals
+ 	* Use multiple variant callers and annotation programs
+ 	* Optionally split data into clinical variants and research variants
  - Fast
- 	* Analyses an exome trio in approximately 6 h
+ 	* Analyses an exome trio in approximately 4 h
- 	* Analyses a genome in approximately 35 h
+ 	* Analyses a genome in approximately 21 h
  	* Rapid mode analyzes a WGS sample in approximately 4 h using a data reduction and parallelization scheme
  - Traceability
+ 	* Track the status of each modules through dynamically updated status logs
  	* Recreate your analysis from the MIP log or generated config files
  	* Logs sample meta-data and sequence meta-data
  	* Logs version numbers of softwares and databases
  	* Checks sample integrity (sex and relationship)
+ 	* Test data output existens and integrity using automated tests
  - Annotation
  	* Gene annotation
  		* Summarise over all transcript and output on gene level